 What is Quinoa?

 Quinoa is technically a seed, but it cooks up a lot like a grain, which makes it very versatile.
 It’s higher in fiber and protein than rice, which makes it a great alternative if you’re trying to swap out those simple carbs.
 Quinoa can be pricey, so I like to use it in recipes like this soup where it’s balanced with lesser expensive ingredients, like the carrots, celery, spinach, and tomatoes in this soup.

 If you’re not into quinoa, you can try another grain like pearled barley, or even pasta (orzo or couscous), or rice.
 Just be aware that the cooking time for other grains, pasta, and rice will not be the same as the quinoa.

 How to Store Your Garden Vegetable Quinoa Soup

 This Garden Vegetable Quinoa Soup will freeze great, so don’t be frightened by the 10 cup yield!
 That just makes it great for your weekly meal prep.
 Make a huge batch, stash 4-5 portions in the fridge for the week ahead and then freeze the remaining portions for the future when you’re running low on funds or time to cook.

 P.S.
-Serve this soup with a couple slices of garlic toast and you’ll be in fall soup heaven!
+Serve this soup with a couple slices of garlic bread, which you can also keep in the freezer, and you’ll be in fall soup heaven!

 Garden Vegetable Quinoa Soup